 Humans have a mixed relationship with fungi.
-Fungi such as truffles provide a culinary treat, whereas the fungus that causes athlete's foot gives nothing but discomfort.
-Some fungi have the ability to break down trees into rich soil but will also destroy the wood in your home.
-The kingdom of fungi includes thousands of species, most of which can reproduce sexually, asexually, or both depending on the circumstances.
+Fungi such as truffles provide a culinary treat, whereas the different type of fungus that causes athlete's foot gives nothing but discomfort.
+Some types of fungi have the ability to break down trees into rich soil but will also destroy the wood in your home.
+The kingdom of fungi includes thousands of species, most of which can reproduce sexually, asexually, or both – depending on the circumstances.
 The reproductive world of fungi ranges from bursting spores to fruiting bodies.

 Fungal Reproduction Basics

 Although there are many different types of fungi, with a wide range of appearances, most have similar vegetative structures.
 The main body of a fungi is made up of a network of thread-like structures called hyphae.
 This body, a mass of hyphae, is the vegetative stage of fungi and is called the mycelium, according to Georgia Tech Biological Sciences.
 For terrestrial fungi, the mycelium grows underground and can extend for miles.

 In many fungi, the hyphae play an important role in the reproductive stage of the organism.
 For example, some fungi produce a fruiting body formed from hyphae that stick up out of the ground.

 During asexual reproduction, some hyphae become spore-producing bodies called sporangia or conidia.
 The group of fungi known as Zygomycota develop sporangia within a sac.
 Sporangia can be unicellular or multicellular, and look like a sac or a capsule.